Honda Rebel 1100 incoming! Africa Twin-powered CMX1100 revealed

-Honda are re-entering the big-bore cruiser class in 2021 with this all-new Rebel 1100 – a large-capacity version of their popular Rebel 500.
+With the all-new Honda Rebel 1100, the firm are re-entering the big-bore cruiser class in 202.
+It's a large-capacity version of their popular Rebel 500.

 Related articles on MCN